Hong-yt/Precipitation/README.md

 # The code for manuscript: Predicting precipitation satellite sensor accuracy in ungauged areas using explainable machine learning.
+The Multiplicative Triple Collocation Analysis (MTC) method is a data evaluation technique that estimates the accuracy of three datasets by pairwise comparison of three independent observation samples.
+The EIVD method only requires two remote sensing datasets with error-related correlations and a tool variable that is strongly correlated with the true value but unrelated to the data errors.
+Explainable machine learning model（DNN） for accuracy prediction of satellite remote sensing precipitation data in ungauged areas.

 ## 1. Environments setting